 Why This Matters

-Urban dance styles aren't just entertainment—they're living archives of social history, community identity, and cultural resistance.
-When you study these forms, you're examining how marginalized communities transformed limited resources and public spaces into powerful platforms for self-expression.
+Urban dance styles are living archives of social history, community identity, and cultural resistance.
+Studying these forms means examining how marginalized communities transformed limited resources and public spaces into powerful platforms for self-expression.
 Each style emerged from specific urban conditions: economic hardship, racial tension, LGBTQ+ liberation movements, and the search for belonging in rapidly changing cities.

-You're being tested on your ability to connect artistic expression to broader themes of urbanization, cultural diffusion, and social movements.
-The AP exam loves asking how art reflects and shapes urban identity, so don't just memorize when and where these dances started—know what social conditions they responded to and how they spread from local neighborhoods to global phenomena.
+For this course, you need to connect artistic expression to broader themes of urbanization, cultural diffusion, and social movements.
+Don't just memorize when and where these dances started.
+Know what social conditions they responded to and how they spread from local neighborhoods to global phenomena.

 Funk-Era Foundations: West Coast Innovation